wookiehangover/qanvas/readme.md

 ## requestAnimFrame()

-Paul Irish's shim for window.requestAnimationFrame is included.
-It offer's a more modern interface than setInterval or setTimeout and is on its way to being widely supported.
+Paul Irish's shim for `window.requestAnimationFrame` is included.
+It offers a more modern way of looping animations than setInterval or setTimeout, and its on its way to being widely supported.
 The shim re-maps the method to a slightly different namespace and provides a fallback to setTimeout when not supported.
-Peep 'example/script.js' for more info on how to use it, and be sure to read [Paul's blog post][1].
+Peep `example/script.js` for more info on how to use it, and be sure to read [Paul's blog post][1].

 ### License